Aging can take a toll on your skin, but there are some things you can do to keep it looking its best.

-Prevention is key when it comes to our skin.
-But for many of us that ship may have sailed.
+Prevention is the key when it comes to your skin.
+But for many of us, that ship may have sailed.
 So, it’s time to correct some of the signs of skin damage the best we can.
 And that starts with a good skin care regimen.

-It’s even more important than makeup when it comes to camouflaging our wrinkles and other imperfections.
-The truth is, if your skin is at its best, you will notice that you need less makeup.
-Cleansing, moisturizing, eye creams and wearing SPF are all steps we must take to ensure the best-looking skin.
-(And this is a short list.)
-In addition to the basics, we also need to exfoliate our skin to keep it looking smooth and polished.
-There’s nothing like some good old dead skin cell build up to make those wrinkles just jump off of your face.
-Look for antioxidant enriched skin care products that include Vitamins A and C to help get your skin in tip top shape.
+It’s even more important than makeup when it comes to camouflaging your wrinkles and other imperfections.
+If your skin is at its best, you’ll notice that you need less makeup.
+Cleansing, moisturizing, eye creams and wearing SPF are all steps to take in order to ensure the best-looking skin.
+In addition, exfoliate your skin to keep it looking smooth and polished, and look for antioxidant-enriched skin care products that include vitamins A and C to help get your skin in shape.

-As we age our hormones can cause our skin to become a bit dryer.
-When our skin is dry, boy oh boy, do those little fine lines and wrinkles stand out.
-By keeping your skin moisturized, day and night, you can really improve your skin’s appearance with the hydration it needs.
+As you age, your hormones can cause our skin to become dry, causing fine lines and wrinkles to stand out.
+By keeping your skin moisturized, day and night, you can improve your skin’s appearance.
 The added hydration helps to plump your skin.
-So, drink up to keep hydrated on the inside and keep your skin moisturized.
+So, drink up to keep hydrated on the inside and keep your skin moisturized on the outside.
 And don’t limit hydration to just your face.
-Remember, your hands and neck can be a dead giveaway to your “real” age.
+Remember, your hands and neck can be a dead giveaway of your real age.

-The last thing you want to do for your skin is hop on every latest trend in the world of anti-aging skin care.
-Focus on a line of products or a specific regimen or program with consistent ingredients.
-You definitely want your skin care products to work with each other for the best results.
-If you are mixing and matching too many different products and ingredients, your skin may become irritated.
-And this irritation will only make your wrinkles more visible.
+Hopping on every latest trend in the world of anti-aging skin care won’t serve you well.
+Instead, focus on a line of products with consistent ingredients.
+That way your skin care products will work with each other for the best results.
+If you’re mixing and matching too many different products and ingredients, your skin may become irritated and make your wrinkles more visible.

-I’ll admit, I was late to the game when it came to using makeup primer.
-But I can now say that they make a huge difference when used as a base before applying makeup.
+I’ll admit it, I was late to the game when it came to using makeup primer.
+But I can now say that it makes a huge difference when used as a base before applying makeup.
 Follow your normal skin care regimen and then add a primer to your skin just after your moisturizer.
-Silicone based primers are good for helping to fill in the little skin imperfections, such as fine lines and uneven texture.
-When it’s time to start applying your makeup, you will notice that your foundation goes on much smoother and easier as a result.
+Silicone-based primers fill in skin imperfections, such as fine lines and uneven texture.
+Then, when it’s time to start applying your makeup, you’ll notice that your foundation goes on much smoother and easier as a result.
 The simple cushion that primer creates in your fine lines and wrinkles can help prevent your makeup from settling into the lines and drawing more attention to them.
-It’s a must have.

-We tend to think that we need to cover up our wrinkles to truly camouflage them.
-Unfortunately this doesn’t work, it actually makes them look even worse.
+Covering up your wrinkles to camouflage them doesn’t work and may even make them look worse.
 Instead of using a heavy foundation on your skin, look for products that are hydrating and sheer.
-I opt for a nice tinted moisturizer for my skin.
-They do provide lighter coverage but they won’t settle into your lines, giving you that “cracked” appearance.
+A tinted moisturizer, while providing lighter coverage, won’t settle into your lines and give you that cracked appearance.

 It’s true that a light dusting of loose powder can set your makeup fabulously.
-But powder can act like a magnifying glass to your lines if you aren’t careful.
-I personally like powders that contain illuminating properties that will reflect the light to help diminish any skin imperfections.
-But try to look for opportunities to trade out your powders for creams for a more natural look to help to camouflage those wrinkles.
-Think creamy blush (yes, your cheeks can have lines and wrinkles too) and eye shadow in lieu of powder.
+But Powder can act like a magnifying glass to your lines if you aren’t careful.
+Look for opportunities to swap them for creams that will give you a more natural look.
 If using powder is a must for you, then use it sparingly.
 Powder your nose and your chin and leave it at that.

 Does it seem like you’re always trying to keep the color on your lips and off of your skin?
 Bleeding lipstick is the worst attention grabber for fine lines around the mouth.
 Choose a good lip pencil to line your lips.
-Look for pencils that are creamy in texture and that have a color-stay or color-lasting quality.
+Look for pencils that are creamy in texture and have a color-stay or color-lasting quality.
 Make sure your liner matches yours lip color for the most natural and elegant look.
-Once you have lined your lips, apply a bit of lip color.
-Use your finger so you can gently pat the color onto your lip and control the application.
-This should keep the color and the attention on your perfect pout, and not on those pesky little lines.
+Once you’ve lined your lips, apply a bit of lip color.
+Use your finger or a lip brush so you can gently pat the color onto your lips and control the application.
+This should keep the color and the attention on your lips and off your lines.